pebble/clay/CONTRIBUTING.md

 ### 4. Develop your feature

-Commit as often as you like, however please squash commits that fix typos or are otherwise noisy.
+Commit as often as you like.
+Your branch will be squashed when the pull request is merged.

 ### 5. Run the tests